Title and statement of responsibility area

 Name of creator

-Nicholas Hornyansky was born in Budapest, Hungary.
+Nicholas Hornyansky was born in Budapest, Hungary in 1896.
 He studied at the Royal Academy of Fine Arts, Budapest.
 Later he studied in Vienna, Munich, Amsterdam, Paris and Antwerp.

 His work is represented in many museums, notably among which are Budapest Municipal Museum, Antwerp Museum of Fine Arts, Ottawa National Gallery, Royal Ontario Museum, and Central Public Library, New York City.